 8. Book a Wedding ( and ceremony) Venue

 These are great tips to get you started.
 If you follow these steps, you will be on your way to a stress-free ( or as close as it can get to it) wedding planning journey.
-We will be posting more articles about choosing your wedding venue and other wedding planning help & support tips soon so keep an eye out for those.
-In the mean time, if you would like to get more help from Emily - check out her profile and drop her a line!
+Have you seen our post and tips on choosing your wedding venue?
+You can read it on our WEDDING PLANNING series blog post.